New South Wales 90 class locomotive: Future

 With ARTC's intention for all Hunter Valley coal trains to operate using Electronically controlled pneumatic brakes (ECP) in the near future, the 90 class lack this capability.
 Along with the continued obsolescence of the class's DC traction package when compared to more modern AC locomotives the class are approaching the final years of their niche in heavy coal haulage outside of undergoing a major rebuild.
 What will happen is unclear as Pacific National have made conflicting statements and actions regarding whether the locomotives will be rebuilt or withdrawn from service in the near future, with members of the class coming in and out of storage, although none at this time have been scrapped.
 Their heavy weight still restricts their field of operation greatly, so once retired from coal work the locomotives will struggle to fit other work outside the before-mentioned banking duties.

-As of 1st August 2025, Southern Shorthaul Railroad are set to take over Pacific National's Boral aggregate contract.
+As of 1 August 2025, Southern Shorthaul Railroad are set to take over Pacific National's Boral aggregate contract.
 This means that the TT classes assigned to these duties are likely to move to the Hunter Valley.
-Additionally, Pacific National have recently acquired Qube Holdings locomotives QE007 - QE012.
-The use of these extra units are currently unknown (as of 1st August 2025).
-With all of these factors, it is likely that the 90 class won't be around for much longer.
+Additionally, Pacific National have recently acquired Qube Holdings locomotives QE007 - QE012 (Re-numbered TT201-TT206).
+The use of these extra units are currently unknown (as of 1 August 2025).
+With all of these factors, it is likely that the 90 class will not be around for much longer.

+Demise

+As of the 31st of August 2026 the 90 class is no longer, with 9015 running light engine to kooragang in the early hours of the morning.
+18 of the 35 have been scrapped at Werris Creek Locomotive Depot with the rest to follow shortly.
+The 90 class were replaced by multiple things, the TT200 class, ex Boral TT classes, 94 classes, and loss of contracts as well as colliery closures.
+With the main reasons being Australian Rail Track Corporation wanting all Hunter coal trains to operate with ECP, Their heavy weight, And their obsolete DC traction.
+It is unlikely any of the remaining 17 will be preserved as they have been claimed to have a lack of significance.
+Thus marking the end of 32 years of service from the 90 class.